brmson/dataset-sts/models/README.md

-  * **avg.py** is a trivial baseline that produces bag-of-words average embedding across all input words, then projects it to a similarity vector space; this is analogous to [(Yu, 1412.1632)](http://arxiv.org/abs/1412.1632) as well as the MemN2N model
+  * **avg.py** is a trivial baseline that produces bag-of-words average embedding across all input words, then projects it to a similarity vector space; this is analogous to [(Yu, 1412.1632)](http://arxiv.org/abs/1412.1632) as well as the MemN2N model; it also supports the Deep Averaging Networks
   * **rnn.py** is a simple model that generates summary sentence embeddings based on GRU hidden states
   * **cnn.py** is another simple model that generates summary sentence